-(a) If appropriate, discuss the situation with the other actuary or actuaries and, if necessary, agree upon a course of action to ensure that the apparent violation is resolved;

-(b) If (a) is not appropriate or is not successful, bring the apparent violation to the attention of the appropriate investigatory body.
+(a) If appropriate, discuss the situation with the other actuary or actuaries and, if necessary, agree upon a course of action to ensure that the apparent violation is resolved, to the attention of the appropriate investigatory body.
 For example, for violations of this Code arising out of practice in the United States, the actuary should refer the matter to the Actuarial Board for Counseling and Discipline, for violations of this Code arising out of practice in Canada, the actuary should follow procedures established by the Canadian Institute of Actuaries.